 Those battling addictions in their lives.

-Many families in our congregation who are suffering the loss of
+Many families in our congregation who are suffering the loss of loved ones.

 The families and marriages of our community and church.